-These are conditions that relate to the administration of the claims process and this policy in general.
+These are conditions that relate to the administration of the claims process, this policy and the group scheme in general.

-12.1 About this policy
+12.1 About the group scheme

-The policy is a legal contract between the underwriter and the policyholder.
+The group scheme is a legal contract between the policyholder and the underwriter.
 Under the contract, the underwriter agrees to pay the cost of medical treatment an insured person receives in line with the cover requested by the policyholder for that insured person.